 A recent trip back to Cambridge happened to co-incide with the latest volume of Pecha Kucha taking place at Espresso Library.
 It’s an event were a few people each give a talk made up of 20 slides, each of which automatically moves on after 20 seconds.
-It’s a fast, concise format that exposes both the speaker and the audience to new experiences.
+It’s a fast, concise format that exposes both the speaker and the audience to new experiences, often requiring carefully designed setups and sometimes even the stage set rental to support the visual flow.
+For events like these, services such as hybrid event planning can ensure seamless execution and audience engagement.

 I could talk about the viture of being concise for days.